slizb/beautiful-jekyll/_posts/2017-11-30-saliency-maps.md

 model = utils.apply_modifications(model)

 ```
 Now, let's pick an image to classify.
 ResNet was trained on the ILSVRC data (Imagenet), so we need to be sure that the image we choose depicts one of its' classes.
-I know that some of the classes are fcats, so lets try out this cute kitten:
+I know that some of the classes are cats, so lets try out this cute kitten:

 <p align="center">
     <img src="https://slizb.github.io/img/posts/saliency_maps/kitten.jpg" width="500">